4lxprime/Crypto/README.md

 # Crypto
-Crypto is an ethminer configurator and facilitates its installation and deployment
+Crypto is a small software developed in shell allowing to download, install and launch ethminer in one click.
 # How to install :
 For install Crypto you have to do :
 ```